 Seasoning Bamboo Cutting Boards

 To recondition your old and dry cutting board, you need to treat it with oil.
 This treatment helps maintain a nice luster and prevents the bamboo from drying out and developing cracks.
-Apply a food grade mineral oil once or twice a month to revitalize bamboo and keep up the shine.
+Apply a food grade mineral oil (Store: Amazon) once or twice a month to revitalize bamboo and keep up the shine.
 Using cooking oils to condition your board is not recommended because these oils are less shelf stable than mineral oil and will turn rancid.

 Pour some pure mineral oil out onto the surface and use a tightly woven soft cloth to spread the oil all over the board.
 Apply the oil in the direction of the grain if possible or in a circular motion if the grain goes in multiple directions.
 Place your treated board aside for at least one hour to let the oil soak in.
 Wipe off the excess oil with a clean cloth before storing.